learn-co-students/javascript-this-code-along-v-000/README.md

 ```

 The first one should give us the message *"Grilled Cheese.
 Order up!"*.
-The second should yield *"Peanut Butter & Jelly for Terry, Tomand Tabitha.
+The second should yield *"Peanut Butter & Jelly for Terry, Tom and Tabitha.
 Enjoy!"*

 In this case, we used `apply` for the second one, but that could just as
 easily been `call`.
 Because the function is not set up to take any